highlando/academic-kickstart/content/post/covid-19-trends/index.md

 {{< figure src="slopes-icus-simulation.png" title="The daily increase of the accumulated casualties and the numbers of people in need for intensive care due to an infection by COVID-19 for the simulated scenarios.
 The kink in the red curve is due to the stop of some interventions after 205 days." lightbox="true" >}}

-In the uncontrolled case, exponential growth is detected with a slope of about 0.18.
+In the uncontrolled case, exponential growth is detected with a rate of 15[%] of daily increase.
 After some time, when most people have been infected the, growth decreases down to zero.

 In the controlled scenario, the rate is brought down in the initial phase.
-Then, exponential growth happens at a lower rate (in the plot the value is about 0.07) though for a longer time before it fades out.
+Then, exponential growth happens at a lower rate (in the plot the value is about 5[%]) though for a longer time before it fades out.

 To relate the slopes to the actual cases, in a second plot, we display the